BioinfoUNIBA/IsoPrimer/README.md

     path to the transcriptome \
     path to the annotation \
     path to the genome \
-    debug flag (T/F) **&**
+    debug flag (T/F) &
 ```

 If the Kallisto, Primer3 and Primersearch executables are available via
-the PATH, environment variable (which is the case if a dedicated conda
+the `PATH`, environment variable (which is the case if a dedicated conda
-environment was created as mentioned above), only the transcriptome,
+environment was created and activated as mentioned above), only the transcriptome,
 annotation and genome fields may be modified.

 Please remove any metacharacters and/or trailing white spaces from the
 script to avoid runtime errors.
-Remove nohup and & to launch the command
+Remove `nohup` and `&` to launch the command
 in foreground.

 ## Launching the pipeline